 establishing TLS communications with the DCC over a DCC Gateway Connection; or

-the signing of SAML assertions of a User that chooses to Authenticate its User Personnel to the Self Service Interface using an Identity Provider Service that is not provided by the DCC; or
+Not used

 supporting the Transfer of Secret Key Material as defined in Section G2.22F to G2.22I.

-Subject to 1.4.1 (e), the DCCKICA shall ensure that Personnel Authentication Certificates are Issued only:

-by the UI DCCKICA, and to DCCKI Eligible Subscribers; and

-for the purpose of Authenticating User Personnel of Users intending to use the Identity Provider Service provided by the DCC to the Self Service Interface.
+Not used

 Further provision in relation to Parties and RDPs obligations in respect of the use of DCCKI Certificates is made in Sections L13.43 to L13.47 (The DCCKI Subscriber Obligations) of the Code and Sections L13.48 to L13.52 (The DCCKI Relying Party Obligations) of the Code.

 Nothing in this DCCKI Certificate Policy shall prevent DCC from: